Mr-Wood-CS/Higher-Computing-Science-MD-Files/docs/SI/09-Standard-Algorithms.md

 * Count occurrences
 * Find minimum/maximum

-These algorithms are pretty simple to understand on their own.

-Plus, all three of them work by going through a list of items one by one (__traversing an array)__
+All of the above require you to be able to traverse an array.

-## Traversing an array in Python
+## Traversing an array in Python - Refresh

 === "Pseudocode"